foodcoops/foodsoft/doc/SETUP_DEVELOPMENT.md

    unfinished parts.
 If you want to be safe, choose the last release:
    `git checkout $(git tag -l | grep ^v | sort -rn | head -n1)`

-1. Install RVM and Ruby 1.9.3 (if you have not done so before):
+1. Install RVM and Ruby 2.0 (if you have not done so before):
    ```
    \curl -L https://get.rvm.io | bash
    source ~/.rvm/scripts/rvm
-   rvm install 1.9.3
+   rvm install 2.0
    ```

+    We try to keep foodsoft compatible with Ruby 1.9.3 as well as any later versions, so if you have those and don't want to use RVM, that might actually work.

 2. Install Ruby dependencies:
    ```